Filling up a petrol-driven car.

 A diesel car with a particle filter and a high environmental classification emits a significantly smaller amount of harmful particles.

-Electric cars have been on the rise in the early 2010s.
+Electric cars are on the rise.
 They do not release any harmful substances, and the engine noise is more or less non-existent.
 Electricity is also significantly cheaper than petrol.

 The downside of electric cars today is partly the price, and partly that they have a shorter range than the corresponding model of petrol car.
 Another factor is that the electric car is only as clean as its energy source.
 If the electricity is produced by hydro power, it is clean.
 If it comes from coal, however, then it is not good for the environment.